 At first, I thought my solution would be the free electronic check Aspiration offers.
 However, it’s not really an electronic check.
 It’s just a check Aspiration fills out online, then physically sends to the recipient within five to seven business days.
 I didn’t have that kind of time, so I canceled the order.

-I did, however, opt in to order a set of checks for free.
-Just in case this flustered mess happens again.
+I did, however, opt in to order a set of checks for free — just in case this flustered mess happened again.

 Next option?
 A wire transfer.
-My Summit account had been open for longer than 90 days, so I was eligible.
+My Aspiration account had been open for longer than 90 days, so I was eligible.